Last Updated on September 18, 2020 by Facundo

 In all honesty, I don’t like this at all…

-This microphone is ideal for recording singing, as well as spoken word; such as podcasting and voice-over.
+This microphone is good for recording singing, as well as spoken word; such as podcasting and voice-over.

 When looking at the build quality I have to say that it’s quite good; not AS good as the Samson, but no complaints here.